SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/docusign.md

 id: docusign
 title: DocuSign
 sidebar_label: DocuSign
-description: The DocuSign App for Sumo Logic helps you monitor and secure your DocuSign account by providing real-time insights into critical events, alerts, and user activity.
+description: The DocuSign app for Sumo Logic helps you monitor and secure your DocuSign account by providing real-time insights into critical events, alerts, and user activity.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';